Shirakumo/libmixed/README.md

 Information about a segment can be obtained through `mixed_segment_info`, which will provide you with an array of `struct mixed_segment_info`, containing information about the segment itself (`name`, `description`), its restrictions (`flags`), the number of its inputs and outputs (`min_inputs`, `max_inputs`, `outputs`), and the supported fields that can be set or retrieved (`fields`).

+A list of all known segments can be obtained via `mixed_list_segments`.
+For each registered segment, information about its constructor arguments can then be obtained via `mixed_make_segment_info`, and ultimately used to dynamically initialise a segment with `mixed_make_segment`.

+This allows adding and removing known segments at runtime, and provides an API that, again, allows automatically constructing user interfaces that could initialise arbitrary segments.

+libmixed also includes an API to provide segment plugin libraries.
+Such plugin libraries can be loaded (`mixed_load_plugin`) and unloaded (`mixed_close_plugin`) dynamically.
+In order to create such a plugin library, the user must simply dynamically link against libmixed and provide two exported functions, `mixed_make_plugin`, and `mixed_free_plugin`, which will automatically be called when the plugin is loaded or unloaded.

+The segment de/registration function is provided as an argument to allow third-party systems to provide integration into higher-level registration mechanisms without having to query libmixed after the fact.

 ## Compilation
 In order to compile the library, you will need: